The Congress party has a Pavlovian response to any situation where the current Prime Minister comes into the limelight.

 It was meritocracy that created these great world-beating institutions.

-Consider what Nehru wrote in an anguished to his chief ministers in June 1961, where he strongly advocated against extending reservations and quotas.
+Consider what Nehru wrote in an anguished letter to his chief ministers in June 1961, where he strongly advocated against extending reservations and quotas.

 He wrote that India must get out of the “old habit of reservations and particular privileges being given to this caste or that group.”
 He was not against helping the disadvantaged, but this help must be given on economic considerations, and not caste.
 And most of the help must be through education.